Takeover Fever Cartoon Exhibition

 The company was able to fight off an earlier takeover by the US company General Foods in 1969, due in large part to the fact that the Joseph Rowntree Trusts collectively held a controlling interest in the shares, and had a long-term commitment to the Rowntree business.

 However, by the time of the Nestlé bid in 1988, the overall holdings of the Joseph Rowntree Trusts as a percentage of overall shares in the company had decreased.
 This was due to the increased value of the company, and some divestment of Rowntree shares.
-The final price offered by Nestlé for the shares was seen as generous and was recommended by the Rowntree Mackintosh board.
+The final price offered by Nestlé for the shares was recommended by the Rowntree Mackintosh board.